 Woman dining with family

 Some stress is outside of our control.
-What matters is how we respond to the stress entering our life.
+What matters is how we respond to stress once it enters our lives.

 Try incorporating these strategies into your daily routine: